seantempesta/re-natal/README.md

 $ lein prod-build
 ```
 It will clean and rebuild index.ios.js and index.android.js with `optimizations :simple`
-After this you can reload the app exit "Debug in Chrome".
+After this you can reload the app and exit "Debug in Chrome".

+Having index.ios.js and index.android.js build this way, you should be able to
+follow the RN docs to proceed with the release.

 ## Tips
 - Having `rlwrap` installed is optional but highly recommended since it makes